 Overcoming addiction gives a person hope for a life of limitless possibilities.
-With this new positive outlook on life, many start thinking about continuing their education.
+With a new positive outlook on life, many start thinking about continuing their education.
 For some, it may be going back to high school or passing the General Education Development (GED) exam.
-For others, it may be starting vocational training or it may be starting or continuing college.
+With others, it may be starting vocational training or it may be starting or continuing college.
 Here a just a few of the many benefits of continuing education for the recovering:

 - Going to school builds self esteem and confidence

 - Continuing education improves options to starting a new career or building on a current position to financially support oneself/family

 - Having a goal and working towards and achieving the goal is rewarding

 - Filling the gaps of time when one used to be abusing a substance with something positive is a great path to take

 Your Recovery Is Top Priority

 With any goal it is good to have a plan and determine the best way to achieve success.
 Above all, YOUR RECOVERY IS YOUR TOP PRIORITY!
 Continuing your education is exciting, but it is important to have developed coping skills to deal with triggers.
 Simply put, school can be stressful…late night studying, hard and demanding homework and tests, and being placed back into a non-sober environment.
 Talk to your counselor about going back to school and the best time to begin.
 It is very important that you are able to continue your recovery sessions/meetings and continue your time with supportive family and friends.

 Whether the time is now or shortly down the road, you should start researching and planning.
 If you need to complete your GED, contact your local high school so they can point you in the right direction for information.
 When considering going to college or receiving vocational training, think about the following to determine which program is the best fit for you.

 - What degree do you want to get?